 While the inserted EMG sensor is an invasive technique, the surface EMG sensor does not need penetration to detect and record EMG activity/signals through the skin’s surface.

-It’s easy to use these sensors, and you don’t need strict medical supervision and certification like their inserted counterparts.
+Using these sensors is easy, and you don’t need strict medical supervision and certification like your inserted counterparts.
 Also, surface EMG sensors primarily work for control applications, sports medical evaluations, motor behavior, and neuromuscular recordings.

 The EMG sensor has powerful features that make it useful for medical and control projects.
 Here are some of the features of a standard EMG sensor :